Policy on the General Academic Environment

 Requirement to Withdraw:.
 The requirement to withdraw normally is effective immediately upon the decision of the Academic Misconduct Panel.
 A student who is required to withdraw, for whatever reason, is not in good standing until readmitted.
 The student must apply for readmission to the Academic Misconduct Panel and through the regular admissions process.
 The reason for withdrawal is part of the student’s official record but is not specified on the student’s transcript, although withdrawal is noted on the transcript (minor sanction).

-Expulsion: Requires a two-thirds vote by the Student Sanctions Committee (see below).
-The action taken by the Panel is a recommendation to the Student Sanctions Committee that the student be expelled.
+Expulsion: The action taken by the Panel is a recommendation to the Student Sanctions Committee that the student be expelled.
+Requires a two-thirds vote by the Student Sanctions Committee.
 The student may not reapply and expulsion is part of the student’s official record and is noted on the student’s transcript, though the reason for expulsion is not specified on the transcript (major sanction).

 All sanctions or other decisions made by the Academic Misconduct Panel or Student Sanctions Committee are subject to appeal.
-An appeal may be directed to the dean within 30 days of the decision in question.
+An appeal may be directed to the dean within one week of being notified of the decision in question.
 Appeals will generally be granted only on the basis of new evidence or significant procedural error.